camj2/youtube/README.md

 ```
 USAGE:
-    youtube [SUBCOMMAND] [SOURCE] ...
+    youtube [SUBCOMMAND] [URL] ...

-SUBCOMMAND:
+SUBCOMMANDS:
-    v, video    Download as .mp4 using h264 and opus
+    v, video    Download .mp4 using h264 and opus
-    a, audio    Download as .mp3 using opus
+    a, audio    Download .mp3 using opus
 ```

 ### Examples